sciencehistory/kithe/guides/solr_indexing.md

 Alternately or additionally, we could use some of the concurrency built into traject.
 If you don't need realtime-visible solr updates, we could enable the threading support in the Traject indexer and/or writer, to have some operations occur in an in-process thread -- could be especially interesting for batch updates.
 This would also need further analysis, the current way kithe uses traject isn't suitable for entirely out-of-band async processing.

+## Customizing update_index

+It is part kithe the API to let you override `update_index` on a mdoel to customize it.
+To try to implement asynchronous patterns?
+Or, maybe to try to make updates conditional on what data has changed, or let update to a member record re-index it's parent?
+It gets a little bit tricky, unfortunately.
+But you can see one local attempt to experiment with that here: https://github.com/sciencehistory/scihist_digicoll/pull/1462

+If you override `update_asset`, please add a trailing `**` to declared method args to allow forwards-compatibility, eg:

+     def update_index(mapper: kithe_indexable_mapper, writer:nil, **)

 ## Use with non Kithe::Model ActiveRecord classes?

 While Kithe::Indexable was developed for use with `Kithe::Model` (your collections, works, and assets), it's implementation should be independent of it.
 (Although we aren't currently testing that).